 City Where She Sleeps...

 Recognized as an emerging singer-songwriter on the national scene, Cat Terrones has pursued contemporary music and her own songwriting in various formats throughout her career (blues, jazz, celtic-world) and currently as a recording artist and folk singer/songwriter.
-For Cat, identifying as a folk musician is her true home, "being a folk musician means that I welcome all nourishing influences, honor the lineage by carrying the traditions forward, and allow multiple influences to inhabit a single artistic orbit."
+For Cat, identifying as a folk musician is her true home, honoring all the nourishing influences, carrying the traditions forward, and allowing multiple influences to inhabit a single orbit.
 Cat's music seamlessly blends contemporary Americana, Folk, and Celtic-American styles with World and Jazz influences.

-"Celtic music influences me, very heavily.
+"Celtic music influences me naturally, very heavily.
 I grew up as a young kid and into my early twenties, around a very active Welsh music community.
-Music, and particularly vocal music, harmony singing, is a very consistent part of life and connection to culture, a connection to 'home'... for these Welsh folks transplanted in the the diaspora of Los Angeles.
+Music, and particularly vocal music, harmony singing, is a very consistent part of life and connection to culture, a connection to 'home'... for these Welsh folks transplanted in Los Angeles.
 I had no idea at the time I was getting an education in vocal harmony singing, in exquisite melodic shapes, how to pronounce words in Welsh (could come in handy if cast in a Lord of the Rings movie!) and in Celtic culture.
 From 8-18 years of age I was basically soaking it all in.
 I just really liked that 'church' consisted of A LOT of singing.
-And I loved tea and welsh cakes afterward.
+I loved tea and welsh cakes afterward.
 It took me getting into my 20's to realize what a unique, influential, and serendipitous experience that was for me.
 And then my mothers influence of American folk music, literature, and art.
 Without my mom I probably wouldn't be a musician because she insisted I learn an instrument, and that taught me a great deal.
 I was a very shy singer when I was young.
 I'd never agreed to sing a solo until I was 17, in high school, encouraged by my friends in jazz band and drama to audition for singing parts.
 I was always surrounded by lots of good artistic nourishment.
 After college I sang the blues for a few years, wrote my own tunes.
 It was fun, but I wanted to write more original music, so I followed my own path for many years, experimented.

-One thing that has stuck with me, come through very strongly in my writing, that I attribute to Celtic folk music, of almost every region, allows for the land or nature as a character of influence in a story.
-There is always the connection to The Land.
+One thing that has stuck with me, come through very strongly in my writing, that I attribute to Celtic folk music, is the natural assumption that land or nature is a character of influence in a story.
+There is always the connection to Land.
 That tends to come through heavily in my songs.
-I'm a daughter of the Americas and there is that quality of The Land in my consciousness of 'home', in my sense of story, and certainly from my characters perspectives.
+I'm a daughter of the Americas and there is that quality of the land in my consciousness of 'home', in my sense of story, and certainly from my characters perspectives.
 I always feel like I can learn something from the land, from the spirit or metaphorical sense, or the practical lessons it may offer.
 I'm not always writing from my character as a girl born and raised in a beach town in Los Angeles.
 Sometimes I have to dig through the layers and come at it from a different angle, or just become someone else all together.
 But I always want to connect to the land, and hear what she has to say.
 I come from a long line of women artists; actresses, musicians, painters, writers (some professional, some not), and I feel that I get strength from just knowing that lineage is a part of me.
 I love writing, and songwriting.
 There's a shapeshifting quality that I love about telling stories from different perspectives.
 As a singer-songwriter I get to write all these mini monologues, or mini-plays and perform them.
 It feel very intrinsic to who I am as a creative person."